ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ### Pruning

 1. Input format issue.

-- Cause: PMR-CNN is designed based on the detectron2 framework, which requires inputs in dictionary format, while the input format required by the pruner is tensor.
+* Problem: PMR-CNN is designed based on the detectron2 framework, which requires inputs in dictionary format, while the input format required by the pruner is tensor.
-- Solution: Enter the inference module and write other key values in the dictionary as fixed values.
+* Solution: Enter the inference module and write other key values in the dictionary as fixed values.
 Use the 'image' part as dummy_input and only input tensor.
 ![img](../assets/images-bugs/starlight_bugs_20230329115941309.png)![img](../assets/images-bugs/starlight_bugs_20230329115947050.png)

 2. In PyTorch 1.6, tensors and ints cannot be directly divided using '/'.
-- Solution: Use '//' instead of '/'.
+* Solution: Use '//' instead of '/'.
 ![img](../assets/images-bugs/starlight_bugs_20230329115940886.png)

 3. Calculation graph error.
 The program ends automatically after the model finishes the forward propagation and returns the result.
-- Cause: The output format is a special format of detectron2, which cannot be recognized by graph_utils.
+* Problem: The output format is a special format of detectron2, which cannot be recognized by graph_utils.
-- Solution: Use backbone instead of model for pruning, and only prune the backbone part.
+* Solution: Use backbone instead of model for pruning, and only prune the backbone part.
 ![img](../assets/images-bugs/starlight_bugs_20230329115942777.png)![img](../assets/images-bugs/starlight_bugs_20230329115942130.png)

 4. Wrapper.name does not match.
-- Cause: curnode.op_type == 'aten::_convolution', this judgment is not made, resulting in empty parent_layers, which in turn affects channel_depen.
+* Problem: curnode.op_type == 'aten::_convolution', this judgment is not made, resulting in empty parent_layers, which in turn affects channel_depen.
-- Solution: detectron2 has made additional encapsulation on model layer names, which cannot be recognized and classified by NNI.
+* Solution: detectron2 has made additional encapsulation on model layer names, which cannot be recognized and classified by NNI.
 ![img](../assets/images-bugs/starlight_bugs_20230329115942831.png)![img](../assets/images-bugs/starlight_bugs_20230329115944031.png)
 ![img](../assets/images-bugs/starlight_bugs_20230329115943079.png)
 ![img](../assets/images-bugs/starlight_bugs_20230329115942986.png)

 5. The value of self.channel_depen.dependency_sets is always empty.
-- Cause: Locate the place where dependency_sets is assigned and find that name_to_node in graph_utils.py does not match, and the layer names of the detectron2 encapsulated model cannot be recognized and classified by NNI even if the pth file is modified.
+* Problem: Locate the place where dependency_sets is assigned and find that name_to_node in graph_utils.py does not match, and the layer names of the detectron2 encapsulated model cannot be recognized and classified by NNI even if the pth file is modified.
 ![img](../assets/images-bugs/starlight_bugs_20230329115945177.png)![img](../assets/images-bugs/starlight_bugs_20230329115945196.png)
 ![img](../assets/images-bugs/starlight_bugs_20230329115943915.png)![img](../assets/images-bugs/starlight_bugs_20230329115945603.png)